ReneOlsthoorn/Ground/README.md

 possible due to generated symbolic constants for each local Ground variable.
 The primary usecase for Ground is creating highspeed programs.
 The code that Ground generates is poured in an assembly template which can be freely chosen.
 This will result in small .EXE files when the template is chosen wisely.
-For instance, there is a "console" template, but also a "sdl2" template which loads the sdl2.dll and sdl_image.dll.
+For instance, there is a "console" template, but also a "sdl3" template which loads the SDL3.dll and SDL3_image.dll.
 Ofcourse you can create your own template.
 A second reason why the .EXE will remain small is that all external code is loaded at load-time.
 The usage of the known system DLL's, like msvcrt, is promoted.
 <p align="center">